orgming/mingdemo/framework/cobra/site/content/completions/_index.md

 // Indicates that the returned completions should be used as file extension filters.
 // For example, to complete only files of the form *.json or *.yaml:
-//    return []cobra.Completion{"yaml", "json"}, cobra.ShellCompDirectiveFilterFileExt
+//    return []string{"yaml", "json"}, ShellCompDirectiveFilterFileExt
 // For flags, using MarkFlagFilename() and MarkPersistentFlagFilename()
 // is a shortcut to using this directive explicitly.
 //